cissagatto/Exhaustive-MiF1-Clus/README.md

 Confirms if the folder *utils* contains the following files: *Clus.jar*, *R_csv_2_arff.jar*, and *weka.jar*, and also the folder *lib* with *commons-math-1.0.jar*, *jgap.jar*, weka.jar and *Clus.jar.* Without these jars, the code not runs.

 ### Step-4
-Place a copy of this code in _C:/Users/[username]/Exhaustive-MacroF1-TVT_ or _/home/[username]/Exhaustive-MacroF1-TVT_.
-Our files are configured to obtain the paths of the folders from this path.
-You can change this in the code if you want.

-### Step-5
-A file called _datasets.csv_ must be in the *datasets* folder.
+A file called _datasets_original.csv_ must be in the *datasets* folder.
 This file is used to read information about the datasets and they are used in the code.
 All 74 datasets available in Cometa are in this file.
 If you want to use another dataset, please, add the following information about the dataset in the file:

 _Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd_